-As the Corporation fulfills its obligations in the contract for testing services, the customer simultaneously receives and consumes the benefits provided by the Corporation.
+As the Corporation fulfills the obligations in the contract for testing services, the customer simultaneously receives and consumes the benefits provided by the Corporation.
 The Corporation has the right to revenue collection for the portion of testing services that have been fulfilled, and the revenue from testing services is recognized over time.
-The Corporation fulfills its obligations in the contract for packaging services when the customer creates or enhances the goods they have control of.
-The Corporation has the right to revenue collection for the portion of packaging services that have been fulfilled, and the revenue from packaging services is recognized over time.
+The Corporation fulfills the obligations in the contract for packaging services when the customer creates or enhances the goods they have control of.
+The Corporation has the right to revenue collection for the portion of packaging services that have been fulfilled, and the revenue fulfilled, and the revenue collection for the portion of packaging services that have been fulfilled, and the revenue from packaging services is recognized over time.